DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 ## short term goals
 - Last name added to names BUT, need to use spouse name if maried ?
 Add "of Lands" too ?
 - paint minor clans
 - Paint some ronin lands
+- All mons for main families
 - count for LastHopeShinsei & some monks for the monasteries
 - create Kakoga lands near shinomen mori.
 - Have a not-so-ugly heightmap